Anthony Easthope asks,

 It is often the mother who first occupies the position because it is she who receives the child’s primitive cries and retroactively gives them meaning: you’re hungry, you’re too warm, and yes, that’s you.’

-In a short space of time this abstract Other can become a ‘third point,’ associated with the acquisition of language, morality and the law, and – importantly for therapy – the unconscious.
+In a short space of time this Other becomes associated with language, morality, the law, and – importantly for therapy – the unconscious.

 In the second video perhaps we can hear the mother-as-Other when, after the child has pointed to their nose, the mother says, So you know it’s you… I knew you would know!

 You will be judged accordingly…

 The image below, taken from the website Fabulous Life, interweaves these two dimensions to our sense of self.
-The self dependent on relations of similarity/sameness is related to or is framed by something abstract (notice the use of the word ‘judged’ in the caption to the image).
+The self dependent on relations of similarity/sameness is related to or is framed by social ideals (notice the use of the word ‘judged’ in the caption to the image).